 - a) For Anchor Investors, the payment instruments for payment into the Escrow Account should be drawn in favour of: a.
-In case of resident Anchor Investors: - "NEPHRO CARE INDIA LTD ANCHOR R A/C Anchor Account- R" - b) In case of Non-Resident Anchor Investors: "NEPHRO CARE INDIA LTD ANCHOR NR A/C Anchor Account- NR" - c) Anchor Investors should note that the escrow mechanism is not prescribed by SEBI and has been established as an arrangement between our Company, the Syndicate, the Escrow Collection Bank and the Registrar to the Issue to facilitate collections from the Anchor Investors.
+In case of resident Anchor Investors: "[•] Anchor Account- R" - c) Anchor Investors should note that the escrow mechanism is not prescribed by SEBI and has been established as an arrangement between our Company, the Syndicate, the Escrow Collection Bank and the Registrar to the Issue to facilitate collections from the Anchor Investors.